dpim/forage/README.md

 ![screenshot](./4ej1.png)

 ## About
 4EJ (pronounced "forage") is a web app for visually organizing longform information like PDFs and infographics.
-Documents are geographically clustered by related keywords.
+Documents are clustered together by related keywords.

 ### Functionality
 - Users can register accounts and upload documents to a global grid